 Early examinations of time included long exposures that made color shifts and altered reality.
-Later, early examinations of multiplicity included pieced panoramas of hand printed photographs.
+Later, explorations of multiplicity included pieced panoramas of hand printed photographs.
 These ideas evolved into artwork that then utilized a multi-medium approach.
-In JOURNEY, each piece began as black and white photos.
-The photographic surface was then attacked with a combination of oil and pencil and knives and sandpaper, literally scraping away the resin coating on the paper.
+In JOURNEY, each piece began as a black and white photograph.
+The photographic surface was then attacked with a combination of oil and pencil and knives and sandpaper -literally scraping away the resin coating on the paper.
 The process began to skew the reality and relationship of each medium and ended up creating pieces that were both kinetic yet static.
 In each one of these time travel journeys, the figures stand watch like sentries, destined to oversee their environment century after century.

 I then began to think of these urban and rural images in a completely different context and design.
 Out of this , ANIMATE INANIMATE was born.
 ANIMATE looks at the living, breathing, moving, organic.
 INANIMATE counters with the static, inactive, still, inorganic.
 And of course sometimes it is inevitable that they cross paths.